 Looking to the future

 The challenges that young people face will not have disappeared but will have been made worse by this pandemic.
-And the need for Outward Bound; for space, freedom, adventure and fresh air will be there.
+And there is a need for Outward Bound; for space, freedom, adventure and fresh air.

-Founded in the Second World War, Outward Bound has been there to help young people face challenge and manage uncertainty in their lives for almost 80 years.
+Founded in the Second World War, Outward Bound has been there to help young people face challenge and manage uncertainty in their lives for 80 years.
 This is now needed more than ever before.
-We are determined to continue to do what we can to support the greater societal need and to protect Outward Bound and our wider family.
-As a charity our mission is to help young people defy their limitations – and when we come through this we will be ready to serve the thousands of young people who need us right now and in the future.
+We are determined to continue to do what we can to support the greater societal need.
+As a charity our mission is to help young people defy their limitations – and we are doing all we can to serve the thousands of young people who need us right now and in the future.

 How you can help